Closed

 Where is the CALQ residency for Deaf artists and artists with a disability at the Théâtre du Rideau Vert available?

-The CALQ residency for Deaf artists and artists with a disability at the Théâtre du Rideau Vert program is available across Canada.
+The CALQ residency for Deaf artists and artists with a disability at the Théâtre du Rideau Vert program is available the province of Quebec.